terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_network_v2.html.markdown

     state of the existing network.

 * `segments` - (Optional) An array of one or more provider segment objects.
+  Note: most Networking plug-ins (e.g. ML2 Plugin) and drivers do not support updating any provider related segments attributes.
+Check your plug-in whether it supports updating.

 * `value_specs` - (Optional) Map of additional options.